-The study included a sample of 18 children, nine boys and nine girls, aged 10-42 (21.06 ± 9.35) months with BTH.
+The study included a sample of 18 children, 9 boys and 9 girls, aged 10-42 (21.06 ± 9.35) months with BTH.
 The diagnosis of BTH is based on the absence of bone and hepatobiliary diseases, and its spontaneous disappearance over the next few months.
 The study protocol was approved by the local ethics committee.

-Apart from current infections in which isolated elevated serum ALP levels were identified, medical history, clinical findings, and routine laboratory analyzes indicated that the patients were healthy, optimally developed and adequately nourished children.
+Apart from current infections in which isolated elevated serum ALP levels have been identified, medical history, clinical findings and routine laboratory analyzes have indicated that they are healthy, optimally developed and adequately nourished children.

 Bearing in mind the fact that skeletal and hepatobiliary diseases are the most frequent cause of increased serum activity of ALP, initial diagnostic procedures have been primarily targeted in this direction.
-In this sense, ultrasonographic examination of the abdomen and radiography of the wrist was done in all the patients.
-A key laboratory parameter for the absence of a hepatobiliary disease as the cause of hyperphosphatemia was the normal serum activity of gamma glutamyl transferase, while the elimination of bone disease was based on
+In this sense, ultrasonographic examination of the abdomen and radiography of he wrist was done in all patients.
+A key laboratory parameter for the absence of a hepatobiliary disease as the cause of hyperphosphataemia was the normal serum activity of gamma glutamyl transferase, while the elimination of bone disease was based on values of laboratory parameters sveral laboratory parameters, such as normal serum calcium, phosphorus, 25(OH)D, parathyroid hormone, creatinine, as well as blood acid-base status and urinary calcium/creatinine ratio.
+After skeletal and hepatobiliary disorders were excluded, the follow up of the patients included check-up of ALP every 2-4 weeks, untill normalization of values.